Analysis | Why China Is Sticking With Its ‘Covid Zero’ Strategy

 3. What’s the domestic downside been?

 As the virus has become more contagious, it’s led to more frequent outbreaks, some of which have resulted in hardcore lockdowns, where residents are asked to remain at home and barred from leaving town.
-A handful have dragged on for weeks and led to shortages of food and medical care, and even cost lives in the western city of Xi’an.
-Movement restrictions were imposed in March in the tech hub of Shenzhen, home to 17.5 million people, but lifted after a week -- relatively short by past standards -- under the tweaked policy.
-Outbreaks in other major cities including Beijing and Shanghai have so far been tackled without citywide lockdowns.
-Still, consumers facing travel restrictions and fearing infection have avoided vacations, shopping and dining, dampening retail spending.
+A handful dragged on for weeks and led to shortages of food and medical care, and even cost lives in the western city of Xi’an.
+Under the tweaked policy, restrictions on movement imposed in March in the tech hub of Shenzhen were lifted after a week -- relatively short by past standards.
+Similarly, the financial capital Shanghai said it would lock down half the city for four days to conduct a testing blitz, followed by the other half.
+Outbreaks in other major cities including Beijing have so far been tackled without citywide lockdowns.
+Still, people facing travel curbs and fearing infection have avoided vacations, shopping and dining out, dampening retail spending.
 The gloom has added to weak investment and a broader downturn in the property market.
 Goldman Sachs Group Inc. cut its forecast for China’s growth in 2022 by 0.5 percentage points due to the increased difficulty of containing the omicron variant.
 In an extreme case where a national lockdown were imposed, economic growth could plunge to 1.5%, the lowest in more than four decades, the bank said.

 4. What are the hurdles to getting back to normal?